1. How do I register?

 9. Is there any help to pay for camp?

 Please don’t let finances prevent your child from experiencing a Camp Omega program.
 Contact your church for information on funds that may be available.
 Camp Omega also has a campership program available.
 Application forms are available under forms link of this website.
 Please read the Campership application requirements in its entirety and send all required attachments, including your registration form.
 Incomplete Campership applications will not be processed.
 Your registration, with approved Campership amounts, will be confirmed via email.

 10. What should we bring?

-For a complete listing of what to bring as well as what NOT to bring, locate the “You’re Registered: Everything You Need to Know” under the “forms” link at the top right of this page.
-Here you’ll find the above mentioned brochure as well as answers to other questions and other required forms.
+For a complete listing of what to bring as well as what NOT to bring, locate the “Registration Flyer” under the “forms” link at the top right of this page.
+Here you’ll find the brochure as well as answers to other questions and other required forms.

 11. When are check-in & pick-up times?

 Check-in for sessions that begin on Sunday is from 4:00-5:00 pm.
 Tuesday, Wednesday and Friday registration is from 6:30 –7:00 pm.
 Please do not arrive before check-in time as Camp Omega is not able to provide supervision for campers prior to registration.
 All sessions end with an 11:00 am closing celebration.
 Parents are welcomed and encouraged to attend.